a history of boiled peanuts

 Ms. Peanut and Little Goober Competition

 We are excited to present the Ms. Peanut & Little Goober Contest!
-This event is for children under the age of three.
+This event is for children ages 18mos. to 4 years old.
 There will be a boys and a girls winner.
 We are looking for the cutest little peanuts and goobers to enter!
 It will be held on Thursday September 8th at the "Cracking of the Nut".
 This is going to be a fun event for children and parents alike.

 Not from around here?
 That's OK!
 Take the chance to enjoy one of our many luxurious hotels, and make the trip one to remember!